Healthcare to Indonesia

 - Health care services training: Capacity building opportunities exist across the board in the vocational training of doctors, nurses and hospital workers in all specialty medical areas, hospital administration, patient management and after-care.

-- Diagnostic devices technology: The medical devices technology market in Indonesia is forecast to pass US$1 billion in 2018.
-Around 85 per cent of the medical equipment and services market is comprised of imports.
+- Diagnostic devices technology: The medical devices technology market in Indonesia is forecast to pass US$ 1.9 billion by 2024.
+(Source: Fitch Solutions, Indonesia Medical Devices Report Q3 2020.
+Fee based access.
+Accessed August 2020).
+Data from the Indonesian Health Ministry medical device registration database shows that 90% of medical devices in Indonesia are imported.
 Business opportunities primarily exist in surgical equipment, high-intensity focused ultrasound, radio immunotherapy and clinical laboratory equipment used for diagnostic tests, particularly for molecular diagnostics, microbiology, and immunochemistry testing and genetics testing.

 - Health solutions: The healthcare ecosystem in Indonesia is complex and often fragmented.
 As an emerging market with a relative lack of public service delivery infrastructure and a challenging geography, the healthcare IT opportunity in this market will be a major contributor to growth over the medium to long term.
 Examples of key growth areas are telehealth, telemedicine, electronic medical records, and the use of healthcare mobile applications for point-of-care diagnostics, particularly in remote and rural areas.